- Home to LMIC

 - Population growth rates will not differ significantly from the U.S. Census Bureau data presently available.

-- No major events, such as war or other catastrophic events, will occur that will significantly alter the industrial structure of the economy, the occupational staffing patterns or the rate of long-term growth.
+- No major events, such as war or other catastrophic events (including pandemics such as COVID-19), will occur that will significantly alter the industrial structure of the economy, the occupational staffing patterns or the rate of long-term growth.

 The projections are not intended to be precise point estimates of employment for each industry or occupation.
 It is unlikely that the projections data will precisely predict actual employment developments due to unforeseen state, national and international trends and policies.
 However, the basic trends should prove accurate and aid in successful decision making.
 Users should view the projected worker estimates as indicators of relative magnitude and direction rather than estimates of absolute values and use the data as a starting point when studying expected occupational employment levels.